manne2400/Modbus_Tester_Emulator/README.md

   - **Export to PDF** - Save device information as PDF for documentation
   - **Import Connection/Session** - Right-click on found devices to automatically import them
 - **Multi-view** - View multiple sessions side-by-side in groups
+- **Graph - Data Visualization** - Real-time time-series graphs of Modbus data
+  - **Select rows to graph** - Choose one or more data points from the table to visualize
+  - **Real-time updates** - Graph automatically updates with new poll results
+  - **Hover tooltip** - See exact time and value by hovering over data points
+  - **Adjustable axes** - Auto-scale or manual min/max for both time and value axes
+  - **Update frequency control** - Adjust how often the graph refreshes (1-100 polls)
+  - **Multiple series** - Each selected row appears as a separate colored line
+  - **Non-modal window** - Use the main window while viewing graphs
 - **Tag Management** - Define custom tags with data types, scaling, and units
 - **Device Templates & Tag Library** - Reusable tag sets for standard equipment (VAV boxes, pumps, VFDs, etc.)
   - **Save tags as template** - Create reusable templates from session tags